Getting your Trinity Audio player ready...

 “Hey, doll.
 Sorry to hear you lost your brother and got robbed while waiting for Billy at the train station.
 Small towns can be cray-cray.”

 “I am so sorry for dropping this in your lap, Weird Nikki.
-I didn’t want to tell you about her like this, but since she understandably dropped by unscheduled, I’m in a bind with my class, and I don’t want her to be alone after everything.”
+Thanks for staying with her while I’m in class.
+I don’t think it’s good for her to be alone right now.”

 “No worries, I got you.”

-Amid our chat, I had become so involved with Weird Nikki that I failed to notice that Hellie had slipped from my side.
+I got so caught up in our conversation that I failed to notice that Hellie had slipped from my side.

-As I talked, a ruckus behind me stopped me mid-sentence.
 I quickly shifted my focus and swiveled my chair around to investigate.
 I immediately noticed Hellie on the ground, looking up.
-I tracked her vision and saw a tiny moth flying behind me.

 “They get in here from time to time.
 Come back up here and sit down.”

-I had little time to resituate when I saw through the video stream that Hellie had leaped up and viciously swatted at the moth.
-Her reaction to the little creature was so fierce that it startled me, like a jump scare in the movies.
+Her big reaction to the little creature was so fierce that it startled me, like a jump scare in the movies.

 “What’s going on, Billy?”